Mike Tatum

-Mike Anthony Tatum (born April 29, 1986) is currently the Offensive Coordinator for the Omaha Beef.
-Mike is the ALL TIME yards leader in Indoor Football League history.
-He is former indoor American football wide receiver for the Nebraska Danger, Bismarck Bucks and the Sioux Falls Storm of the Indoor Football League (IFL).
+Mike Anthony Tatum (born April 29, 1986) is an American football coach who is the head coach and offensive coordinator for the Omaha Beef of the National Arena League (NAL).
+He is former indoor American football wide receiver for the Nebraska Danger, Bismarck Bucks, and the Sioux Falls Storm of the Indoor Football League (IFL).
 He played college football at Oxnard College.
 He signed as an undrafted free agent with the Marion Mayhem in 2009.
-He played with the Mayhem until their demise during the 2010 season.
+He played with the Mayhem until their disbanding during the 2010 season.
 Tatum then finished the 2010 season with the Fort Wayne FireHawks.
 Tatum then returned to Marion in 2011, when a new franchise called the Marion Blue Racers expanded into the CIFL.
 Tatum has also played for the Everett Raptors of the IFL.
-Tatum is known for his return capabilities, winning Special Teams Player of the Year in 2 different leagues.

 Early life

-Mike was a graduate of Marion-Franklin High School in Columbus, Ohio.
+Tatum was a graduate of Marion-Franklin High School in Columbus, Ohio.
 He excelled in football, basketball and track & field.

 College career

-Later continued his academic and athletic abilities at Oxnard College in Oxnard, California.
+Tatum continued his academic and athletic abilities at Oxnard College in Oxnard, California.

 Professional career

 Marion Mayhem

 In 2009, Tatum joined the Marion Mayhem as a wide receiver and return man.
-After a 61-57 comeback win over the Wheeling Wildcats, Tatum was named the CIFL Special Teams Player of the Week.
+After a 61–57 comeback win over the Wheeling Wildcats, Tatum was named the CIFL Special Teams Player of the Week.
 After 6 games with the Mayhem in 2010, the team folded for financial reasons.
 At the time Tatum was leading the Mayhem with 20 catches for 243 yards and 3 touchdowns.
 Tatum also had 23 kickoff returns for 500 yards and 2 touchdowns.